astro313/RXJ1131/WRITEUP/response.md

-We thank the referee for providing constructive and thoughtful comments to improve the manuscript.
-We have addressed all the concerns raised by the referee and details can be found in the revised version of the manuscript -- please see attached.
-A brief description on how we incorporated the referee's suggestions can be found below.
+We thank the referee for providing constructive and thoughtful comments that helped us to improve this manuscript.
+We have addressed all the concerns raised by the referee in the revised version of the manuscript.
+Our response can be found after each of the referee's points below.

 COMMENTS IN DETAIL: